 Which is why I was delighted to find that I truly don’t need to own a car here.
 In western Europe particularly, train connections are fast, comfortable, and frequent.
 Buses are clean and nice.
 And city trams and metros are generally reliable and comfortable too.

-In over six years of travelling almost exclusively in Europe, I’ve never had to drive a car here.
+In over seven years of travelling almost exclusively in Europe, I’ve never had to drive a car here.
 And I’m not only thrilled with how simple that makes my life, but also with how much money I save by not having the upkeep and running costs.

 3. Fresh Markets Abound—And So Do Small, Family-Owned Food Shops